Golam Faruk Khandakar Prince: Early life

-Prince was born on 14 January 1969.
+Prince was born on 14 January 1969 at Krishnapur, Pabna.
 He has a M.S.S. and an LL.B. degree.

 Career

-Prince was elected to Parliament from Pabna-5 in 2008 and reelected on 5 January 2014 as a Bangladesh Awami League candidate.
+Prince was elected to the parliament from Pabna-5 in 2008 and reelected on 5 January 2014 as a Bangladesh Awami League candidate.
 In 2009, he accused Rapid Action Battalion of taking over a sports stadium in Pabna and establishing a torture cell inside it.
 In November 2010 after Bangladesh Chhatra League activists broke into Pabna Government High School and stole entrance examination papers for government employees.
 The activists also damaged government vehicles and harassed the District Commissioner AFM Monjur Kadir.
 Prince blamed the DC and said the DC was not a "good person and does not work for me or the party".
 His comments were criticized by The Daily Star for not understanding how government works.

 Prince is a member of the Parliamentary Standing Committee on the Ministry for Foreign Affairs.
 In 2018, he was nominated by Bangladesh Awami League to contest the 11th parliamentary election.